ros-navigation/navigation2/nav2_collision_monitor/README.md

 * **Stop model**: Define a zone and a point threshold.
 If more that `N` obstacle points appear inside this area, stop the robot until the obstacles will disappear.
 * **Slowdown model**: Define a zone around the robot and slow the maximum speed for a `%S` percent, if more than `N` points will appear inside the area.
-* **Limit model**: Define a zone around the robot and clamp the maximum speed below a fixed value, if more than `N` points will appear inside the area.
 * **Approach model**: Using the current robot speed, estimate the time to collision to sensor data.
 If the time is less than `M` seconds (0.5, 2, 5, etc...), the robot will slow such that it is now at least `M` seconds to collision.
 The effect here would be to keep the robot always `M` seconds from any collision.

 The zones around the robot can take the following shapes: